 ECHO Housing is conducting webinars to inform the public, particularly tenants and property owners about the County's Eviction Moratorium and the Tenant Protections Act of 2019.
 These webinars provide information regarding the halt on evictions and foreclosures put in place by the County and additional State protections.
-Click Here to Read More and Register
+Click Here to Register for Upcoming Webinars

 Each year the Housing Division of the City of Pacific Grove provides public education to draw attention to housing discrimination and the City’s commitment to protecting the fair housing rights of its citizens.
 We ask our community colleagues, realtors, lenders and property managers to proudly display their support of Fair Housing Laws.

 Everyone can learn something new about how Housing discrimination affects real people.
 A Matter of Place video story depicts 3 different stories of housing discrimination.
 Warning there is some brief offensive language.

 According to the Census Bureau’s American Survey estimates, a little more than half of occupied housing units in the City of Pacific Grove are renter occupied.
 It is estimated that more than 35 % of renters pay more than 30 % their household income to rent.
 The Housing Division receives most housing discrimination complaints from renters.
 A goal of the City's Housing program is to raise awareness on housing discrimination and educate individuals and the community on the importance of fair housing and equal oppurtunities for all.

 Public Service Brochures